 As part of our general growth strategy, we have partially expanded our business through acquisitions.
-We completed the acquisition of WinFirst Financial Corp. ("WinFirst") on December 14, 2020, Cornerstone Financial Services, Inc. ("Cornerstone") on January 1, 2020, the Peoples Bankshares, Inc. ("Peoples") acquisition on January 1, 2019, the First Century Bankshares, Inc. ("FCB") acquisition in April 2017 and the acquisition of Highland County Bankshares, Inc. ("HCB") in October 2016.
+We completed the acquisition of PSB Holding Corp. ("PSB") on April 1, 2023.
 We also acquired four branches in the eastern panhandle of West Virginia from MVB Bank, Inc. on April 24, 2020 and four branches and two drive-up banking locations of MVB Bank, Inc., in southern West Virginia on July 12, 2021.
-On December 9, 2022, we entered into an agreement to acquire PSB Holding Corp. that we expect to close in the second quarter of 2023.
+On August 24, 2023, we entered into an agreement with Burke & Herbert Financial Services Corp. ("Burke & Herbert") under which Summit will merge with and into Burke & Herbert in an all-stock merger of equals transaction that we expect to close in second quarter of 2024.
 Although our business strategy emphasizes organic expansion, we continue, from time to time in the ordinary course of business, to engage in preliminary discussions with potential acquisition targets.
 There can be no assurance that, in the future, we will successfully identify suitable acquisition candidates, complete acquisitions and successfully integrate acquired operations into our existing operations or expand into new markets.
 The consummation of any future acquisitions may dilute shareholder value or may have an adverse effect upon our operating results while the operations of the acquired business are being integrated into our operations.
 In addition, once integrated, acquired operations may not achieve levels of profitability comparable to those achieved by our existing operations, or otherwise perform as expected.
 Further, transaction-related expenses may adversely affect our earnings.
 These adverse effects on our earnings and results of operations may have a negative impact on the value of our common stock.
 Acquiring banks, bank branches or other businesses involves risks commonly associated with acquisitions, including: